dominant-strategies/quai-docusaurus/README.md

 ### Docs Architecture
 This documentation runs off of the [Docusaurus 2.0 framwork](https://docusaurus.io/).

 The Quai documentation is divided into three seperate **tabs**: Learn, Participate, and Develop.
-The Learn tab focuses on general information and explanations, while the Participate tab focuses on hardware (nodes/miners) and the Develop tab focuses on software (smart contracts/APIs).
+The Learn tab focuses on general information and explanations, while the Participate tab focuses on using Quai and running hardware and the Develop tab focuses on software (smart contracts/APIs).
 Each of these tabs has a variety of **docs** within them.

 Most contributions to this repository will not require the creation of a new doc, and will focus on editing existing docs; however, if your proposed changes do require a new doc, you can learn how to create one in the [Docusaurus documentation](https://docusaurus.io/docs/create-doc).
 While there are no strict guidelines for the organization of docs within tabs, proposed changes should follow the existing docs structure as closely as possible.